jagprog5/dev-guide/README.md

 ### Naming

 Names should be related to the thing being named.
-A violating example: do you know what a [Class D](https://www.ccohs.ca/oshanswers/safety_haz/fire_extinguishers.html) fire is?
+A noncompliant example: do you know what a [Class D](https://www.ccohs.ca/oshanswers/safety_haz/fire_extinguishers.html) fire is?
 Of course not!
 A better name would be "Metal Fire".
 Otherwise there is an